 Alternate Credit Options

 Within the limits stated below, Post University provides an opportunity for students to demonstrate college-level proficiency in certain subjects where learning has occurred in non-traditional ways, such as advanced placement courses, on-the-job training, standardized examinations, or work experience.
 Students earn course credits by examination or portfolio, but no grade is assigned.
-The maximum number of credits that may be earned through any combination of CLEP, DANTES, or Prior Learning Assessment (PLA) is 15 credits toward an associate degree and 45 credits toward a baccalaureate degree.
+The maximum number of credits that may be earned through any combination of CLEP, DANTES, or Prior Learning Assessment (PLA) is 30 credits towards a bachelor’s degree and 15 credits towards an associate’s degree.

 Advanced Placement – Non-Graduate Programs